 Davi’s Falls is a well-known waterfall in Pokhara, and although it’s not exactly breath-taking it’s located right next to the cave system.
 The gorge here leads to a tunnel underground, which then leads to the cave formations of Gupteshwor Mahadev.

-The legend behind these falls is sad, with it being said that a swiss lady called Davis died in the tunnel due to the sudden overflow of water.
-There is a small entrance fee, and be mindful of people trying to sell you things – this place is a bit of a tourist trap in Pokhara.
+The story behind these falls is tragic.
+It is said that a Swiss lady named Davis died in the tunnel due to a sudden overflow of water.
+Visitors are required to pay a small entrance fee to access the site.
+However, be cautious of people trying to sell you things, as this place is known to be a tourist trap in Pokhara.

 One of the most relaxing things to do in Pokhara is to get a massage in one of the spas.
 You can find a massage for every budget – from “interesting” places (not too nice or clean) to very nice high-end spas.

 I choose to have a “blind massage” as it would be my first experience.
 It was after I hike the ABC and I was so sore and tired, and the massage was absolutely wonderful!
 I highly recommend the Seeing Hands, as they are social enterprise providing opportunities for visually impaired people of Nepal.